babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

 ## Projects whitelist

-To avoid accidentally creating JIRA versions on boards others than the ones we own, or messing with boards that don't follow the same schema/template as the one expected by the bot, the CRP bot has a whitelist of boards on which it will be allowed to create JIRA versions and set Fix Versions fields.
+To avoid accidentally creating JIRA releases on boards others than the ones we own, or messing with boards that don't follow the same schema/template as the one expected by the bot, the CRP bot has a whitelist of boards on which it will be allowed to create JIRA releases and set Fix Versions fields.

 * This provides some security against any `[XXX-NNN]` that might be contained in a commit message to reference a JIRA ticket on some board that we don't own (e.g. a ticket from BackEnd), for which we don't want our bot to act
 * This also allows us to not whitelist some of our boards, for which we ideally would want the CRP bot to work on, but which sadly don't use the official JIRA template that the bot expects – which means that they might not have the same fields in their JIRA tickets, or have different field IDs in the JIRA API for some fields (and sending requests to update a given Field ID would mean accidentally update the wrong field)